MikuAuahLight/Detecting-distance-between-two-points/README.md

 To use this file you should do the following:

-Replace "path" with the folder that "dist.lua" is in
+Replace "path" with the folder where "dist.lua" is in

 dofile(path .. "/dist.lua")